 The art lies in the presentation and display – the use of color, lights, space, type of display used, placement of products, and other visual elements.

 However, the critical part is to get the right combination of science and art.
-Hence, the supermarket visual merchandising displays strategy, when implemented, can influence both the persuadable and impulsive customers at the same time.
+Hence, the supermarket visual merchandising displays strategy, when implemented, can influence both persuadable and impulsive customers at the same time.

 With so many brands available in any single product category, the competition for grabbing customers’ attention is aggressive.
-Therefore, the in-store product placement is a key strategy.
+Therefore, in-store product placement is a key strategy.
 Furthermore, it is not only about getting the attention of customers for a single purchase or a one-time store visit.

 The store layout is a key factor in supermarket visual merchandising displays.
 It decides the use of the floor space and placement of the shelves.
 It will keep customers for a longer time in the store.
 The choice of the right store layout depends on the store size, the types of products to be displayed.
 You should also consider the target customers for those products.